Tree-guided group lasso for multi-response regression with structured sparsity, with an application to eQTL mapping: Experiments

-In Figure \ref{fig:y_b}(a), we show the $K \times K$ correlation matrix of the gene expressions after reordering the rows and columns according to the results of the clustering algorithm.
-The estimated $\mathbf{B}$ is shown for lasso, the $L_1/L_2$-regularized regression and our method with $\rho=0.9$ and 0.7 in Figures \ref{fig:y_b}(b)-(e), respectively, where the rows represent genes and the columns SNPs.
-The lasso estimates in Figure \ref{fig:y_b}(b) are extremely sparse and do not reveal any interesting structure in SNP-gene relationships.
-We believe that the association signals are very weak as is typically the case in a genetic association study, and that lasso is unable to detect such weak signals since it does not borrow strength across genes.
-The estimates from the $L_1/L_2$ regularized regression are not sparse across genes, and tend to form vertical stripes of non-zero regression coefficients as can be seen in Figure \ref{fig:y_b}(c).
-Our method in Figures \ref{fig:y_b}(d)-(e) reveals clear groupings in the patterns of associations between genes and SNPs.
-Our method performs significantly better in terms of prediction errors as can be seen in Figure \ref{fig:y_tserr}.
+In Figure~\ref{figyb}(a), we show the $K \times K$ correlation matrix of the gene expressions after reordering the rows and columns according to the results of the hierarchical agglomerative clustering algorithm.
+The estimated $\mathbf{B}$ is shown for the lasso, the $L_1/L_2$-regularized multi-task regression, and our method with $\rho=0.9$ and 0.7 in Figure~\ref{figyb}(b)--(e), respectively, where the rows represent genes and the columns SNPs.
+The regularization parameter is chosen based on prediction errors on a validation set of size 10.
+The lasso estimates in Figure~\ref{figyb}(b) are extremely sparse and do not reveal any interesting structure in SNP-gene relationships.
+We believe that the association signals are very weak as is typically the case in the eQTL study, and that the lasso is unable to detect such weak signals without combining statistical strength across multiple\vadjust{\goodbreak} genes with correlated expressions.
+The estimates from the $L_1/L_2$-regularized multi-task regression are not sparse across gene expressions, and tend to form vertical stripes of nonzero regression coefficients as can be seen in Figure~\ref{figyb}(c).
+On the other hand, our method in Figure~\ref{figyb}(d)--(e) reveals clear groupings in the patterns of associations between gene expressions and SNPs.
+In addition, as shown in Figure~\ref{figytserr}, our method performs significantly better in terms of prediction errors on the test set obtained from the 10-fold cross-validation.